Teachings of Magic

 Shapes-Our-Clay smiled as he inspected his work from all sides, deeming it a fine sacrifice to the Yrun for the next Weeks of Plenty.

 Magic implements are one of the weak points of these teachings.
 Followers of the Flow do not believe in magical scriptures of a language of power, so tomes or tablets imbued with zizik hold little value to them.
 Spiritual items are also of little value to them, unless they do believe deities or spirits to influence their own spellcasting.
 Knowledge on how to properly enchant items to make them beneficial when using magic is rare among the followers of these teachings, too.
 As a result, the most common implements employed by Flow adherents are simple magical foci.
-Anyone can steady their mind using a heirloom, lucky charm, or other emotionally important item that mental stability can be drawn from.
+Anyone can steady their mind using a heirloom, lucky charm, or other emotionally important item.
 Shapes-Our-Clay, the artisan from the example above, sometimes uses a shard of the best sacrificial container he ever produced to center himself, for example.
 It inspires him to attempt excelling past works.
 Also, he was lucky to find that shard while walking the beach, because Yrunists throw their offering pots off coastal cliffs.
 This has made it even more dear to him.

 Instruments are established magic foci as well.
 They can be incorporated into the dance and song of spellcasting, and doing so appeared natural to the members of the Yrunist faith and Sozkian culture, who both love instrumental as well as vocal music.
-Not only oars can coordinated by the sound of a drum; the water itself can be made to push your boat along to it as well.
+Not only oars can be coordinated by the sound of a drum; the water itself can be made to push your boat along to it as well.
 Entire sozlin huts have been risen from the earth to the sound of rhythm bones, and fish swarms have been forced into nets with tambourines.
 The magical musicians just have to be careful not to cause magical chaos when they perform a mundane performance!

 Wild Draconic – Natural, Innate Control